 Even if there are several people in your life you consider to be benefactors, instead of trying to fit them all into your practice, it’s easiest to start by focusing on a single person, at least for a few months.
 This helps deepen your practice.

 - Sit in a comfortable position.
-You can sit on a meditation cushion, meditation bench or in a chair.
+You can sit on a meditation cushion or in a chair.
 Make sure you’re comfortable.
 It’s hard to cultivate kindness when you’re struggling with your sitting position!

 - Place your right hand over your heart.
 You can also cross your left wrist across your right one so that you are practicing the “metta mudra.”
 In this mudra, your wrists are crossed at chest level and your hands are resting gently on your chest.
 This mudra is optional, of course, and if at any time your arms get tired, relax them and rest your hands on your thighs.